Herniated/Slipped Disc Treatment in Princeton & Staten Island

 - Posterior spinal fusion

 - Minimally invasive transforaminal lumbar interbody fusion (TLIF)

 - Minimally invasive posterior lumbar interbody fusion (PLIF)

 - Anterior lumbar interbody fusion (ALIF)

 - Oblique lumbar interbody fusion (OLIF)

 - Axial fusion

-If you believe you may be suffering from a herniated disc, the first step is scheduling an evaluation with an experienced spine specialist.
+If you believe you may be suffering from a herniated disc, the first step is scheduling an evaluation with an experienced spine specialist and herniated disc doctor.
 At New Jersey Spine Surgeons, we are dedicated to the preservation of motion and function through the latest minimally invasive spine procedures and treatments.
 Call (844)-7-NJSPINE today or fill out the form on this page to request a consultation at our Princeton and Staten Island offices.